linkerd/website/linkerd.io/content/2/tasks/debugging-your-service.md

 {{< fig src="/images/debugging/web-top.png" title="Top" >}}

 There are two calls that are not at 100%: the first is vote-bot's call to the `/api/vote` endpoint.
-The second is the `VotePoop` call from the web deployment to its dependent deployment, `voting`.
+The second is the `VoteDoughnut` call from the web deployment to its dependent deployment, `voting`.
 Very interesting!
-Since `/api/vote` is an incoming call, and `VotePoop` is an outgoing call, this is a good clue that this endpoint is what's causing the problem!
+Since `/api/vote` is an incoming call, and `VoteDoughnut` is an outgoing call, this is a good clue that this endpoint is what's causing the problem!

 Finally, to dig a little deeper, we can click on the `tap` icon in the far right